antonioa6608/tables-and-chairs-/README.md

 A customer gave you the diagram below and wants you to give her an estimate of how much it will cost to rent tables & chairs for her wedding.

 # tables-and-chairs-
-wedding rental using java, spring boot, website
+wedding rental website using spring boot(backend ) frontend ?
 # continuation of advanced java project for wedding rental (tables and chairs)

 # visual